 You must have a buffalo.edu email account to register for this system.
 Once you have registered, you can request that text messages be sent to your cell phone or additional email addresses.
 (Some smartphone, prepay or “minutes” cell phone plans may not work with the emergency notification system.
 Consult the FAQ to see if you are affected.)

 In addition to UB Alert text messaging, emergency messages will be provided to faculty, staff and students using official campus communication channels including this website (emergency.buffalo.edu), the campus-wide UB Alert listserv, UB's home page, the MyUB portal, UB Now, 716-645-News, the UB Alert Twitter feed and UB Facebook pages.
 Local television and radio stations may also be contacted by the university to communicate during emergencies or weather-related events.

 In addition to registering for UB Alert.
 You can turn your phone into a personal safety device by installing UB Guardian.
 Learn more about this phone app at emergency.buffalo.edu/ubguardian

 Click on "Sign Up Now", and follow the instructions on the screen.

-UB Alert text messages may come from any of these caller IDs: 67283 or 226787 or 78015 or 81437.
-Please input these numbers into your phone’s list of contacts so that 'UB Alert' is identified as the sender.
+UB Alert texts come from any of these caller ID shortcodes.
+Add them to your contacts so 'UB Alert' is identified as the sender.